kjafshar/kjafshar.github.io/index.md

 <div class="sidenav">
   About
   <img align="left" src="/images/kjafshar_photo.jpg" width="35%" style="padding: 10px 10px 30px 10px"/>
-  <a href="#">Clients</a>
+  My name is Kamron John Afshar and I am a growing data scientist.
+I've recently complete my Masters of Science in Data       Science from the University of San Francisco and am seeking employment in the Data Science and Analytics fields.
   <a href="#">Contact</a>
 </div>

 <h1> About </h1>

-My name is Kamron John Afshar and I am a growing data scientist.
-I've recently complete my Masters of Science in Data Science from the University of San Francisco and am seeking employment in the Data Science and Analytics fields.

 <div style="clear:both;"></div>